ReVanced/revanced-documentation/docs/revanced-reddit/wiki/help/troubleshooting.md

 ## `org.schabi.newpipe` is not installed
 Please install NewPipe [here](https://newpipe.net/#download).

-## Where to get _full_ apk files
+## Where to get _full_ APK files

-You can get a _full_ apk from mirroring sites such as [APKMirror](https://www.apkmirror.com/).
-In the example of YouTube, you would want to download the full apk from APKMirror [here](https://www.apkmirror.com/apk/google-inc/youtube//) until ReVanced introduces support for apk _bundles_ or _split_ apk files.
+You can get a _full_ APK from mirroring sites such as [APKMirror](https://www.apkmirror.com/).
+In the example of YouTube, you would want to download the full APK from APKMirror [here](https://www.apkmirror.com/apk/google-inc/youtube//) until ReVanced introduces support for APK _bundles_ or _split_ APK files.

 ## Videos do not play or rewind